BaharakQaderi/Nardo_Ipok/README.md

-This code has been checked with MTi-680 in ubuntu 18.04LTS(nVidia Jetson Nano),  not all other MTi models were tested, by they share the same Xbus communication protocol.
+This code has been checked with MTi-680 in ubuntu 18.04LTS(nVidia Jetson Nano), in Raspberry Pi 4b, not all other MTi models were tested, by they share the same Xbus communication protocol.

 For MTi-300 with cable model CA-USB-MTi, if you don't have 'dev/ttyUSB0',
 ```